Mountainview Tavern attack

 On 5 April 1975 Irish republican paramilitary members killed a UDA volunteer and four Protestant civilians in a gun and bomb attack at the Mountainview Tavern on the Shankill Road, Belfast.
 The attack was claimed by the Republican Action Force believed to be a covername used by Provisional IRA (IRA) volunteers.

-The first British Soldiers to arrive on the scene were a patrol unit of the Royal Fusiliers, three of whom were teenagers in their first year of service.

 Background and events leading up to the attack

 By 1975, the ethno-nationalist conflict in Northern Ireland known as the Troubles was more than six years old.
 On 10 February 1975, the Provisional IRA and British government entered into a truce and restarted negotiations.
 The IRA agreed to halt attacks on the British security forces, and the security forces mostly ended its raids and searches.
 However, there were dissenters on both sides.
 Some Provisionals wanted no part of the truce, while British commanders resented being told to stop their operations against the IRA just when—they claimed—they had the Provisionals on the run.
 The security forces boosted their intelligence offensive during the truce and thoroughly infiltrated the IRA.

 There was a rise in sectarian killings during the truce, which 'officially' lasted until early 1976.
 Ulster loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, increased their attacks on the Irish Catholic and nationalist community.
 They hoped to force the IRA to retaliate and thus hasten an end to the truce.
 Under orders not to engage the security forces, some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused serious problems of internal discipline and some IRA members, with or without permission from higher up the command chain, engaged in tit-for-tat killings.

 The Mountainview Tavern had been attacked before when, on the night of 23 May 1971 the IRA bombed the building with 18-20 lbs of high explosives, the blast injured 18 people.